hm-lang/core/proposals/README.md

             return False

         # need to ensure that the full content was matched inside the parentheses:
-        if InternalIndex < CurrentToken InternalTokens size()
+        if InternalIndex < CurrentToken InternalTokens count()
             return False

         ++Index